 Show the kids in your life what you’re doing to help the climate crisis, whether it’s taking transit to work, shopping at thrift stores instead of buying new stuff, showing up to demonstrations or speaking to your local council.
 Remember: We know how to solve climate change — what we need is for our political leaders to set ambitious targets and follow through with well-resourced plans to reduce our emissions, so we can avoid the worst impacts of a warming world.

-Brainstorm actions and activities you can do together, like joining a local community science group or conducting a home energy audit to find out how you can save energy (and money) at home.
+Brainstorm actions and activities you can do together, like joining a local community science group, download our Lessons from Nature posters and worksheets for your home, school or community, or conducting a home energy audit to find out how you can save energy (and money) at home.

 Know this is an ongoing conversation

 This won’t be a one-and-done conversation.
 As the kids in your life grow, and as climate change evolves, you’ll want to keep talking, reflecting and learning together.